amit-shahwal/memegenrator-pro/readme.md

 ## Future scopes:
 * Middleware to check the valid post, restricting from the abusive post.
-* User can add comments on specific meme.
+* User can add comments on the specific meme.
 * Integration With telegram bot for push notification.

 ## Setup Steps: